-Director – Albert Pyun, Screenplay – Albert Pyun, Thomas Karnowski & John Stuckmeyer, Producers – Brandon & Marianne Chase, Photography – Joseph Mangine, Music – David Whitaker, Special Effects – John Carter, Jamie Shourt & Harry Woolman, Makeup Effects – Greg Cannom & Makeup Effects Lab (Allan Apone, Frank Carriosa & Douglas White), Art Direction – George Costello.
-Production Company – Sorcerer Productions/Group 1
+Director – Albert Pyun, Screenplay – Albert Pyun, Thomas Karnowski & John Stuckmeyer, Producers – Brandon Chase & Marianne Chase, Photography – Joseph Mangine, Music – David Whitaker, Special Effects – John Carter, Jamie Shourt & Harry Woolman, Makeup Effects – Greg Cannom & Makeup Effects Lab (Allan Apone, Frank Carriosa & Douglas White), Art Direction – George Costello.
+Production Company – Sorcerer Productions/Group 1.

 Lee Horsley (Talon), Richard Lynch (Titus Cromwell), Kathleen Beller (Princess Alana), Simon MacCorkindale (Prince Mikah), George Maharais (Count Machelli), Richard Moll (Xusia), Christopher Gary (King Richard)